PaulPopat/application-mountain/README.md

 - Improve refresh after buying games
 - Add last played date
 - Add total played time
+- Add support for multiple accounts on one machine

 Possible in the future:
 - Friends and chat (this is not a priority as Discord exists)